-- 1. Open the Client program (File | Open | Client) and select the Split Billing tab. - 2.
-In the Client ID field, select the client you want to designate as the main client.
+- 1. From the Quick Launch, search for and select "Client Information." - 2.
+On the Split Billing tab, in the Client ID field, select the client you want to designate as the main client.

 Figure 24, Split Billing tab

 Now let's configure the options that apply to all of the split matters in the Split Fee Options section: